A Celtic Pilgrimage

 6. Are there any clothing items I need to purchase for this trip?

 Comfortable outdoor clothes are what will be most useful.
 It is highly recommended to bring water-proof shoes that are comfortable for walking.
 You might enjoy "nicer" clothing for the city.
 However, we will be staying in five different accommodations on this trip, and you will be carrying your own luggage.
-Packing lightly is essential.
-Don't be concerned about wearing the same thing more than once.
-There are easy and affordable laundry services in Dublin, but once we get to the countryside, there is only one accommodation that offers in-house laundry services with fees on the higher end.
+Pack as lightly as possible, and don't be concerned about wearing the same thing more than once.
+Lightweight fabrics and socks can be handwashed in the bathrooms as well.

 7. Are there any accessibility abnormalities, like crouching, or climbing?